-By early 2000, lead by the Chairman of the Asia Pacific Top Level Domain APTLD forum, Professor Kilnam Chon, the Multilingual Internet Names Consortium (MINC) taskforce was formed to spearhead the formation of MINC.
+By early 2000, lead by the Chairman of Asia Pacific Top Level Domain APTLD forum, Professor Kilnam Chon, the Multilingual Internet Names Consortium (MINC) taskforce was formed to spearhead the formation of MINC.
 By June 2000, MINC was launched with an Interim Board and 11 Founding members and more to come.
 The consortium draws membership from industry, academia, regulators and government bodies.
 Its aims are to promote, facilitate and coordinate the development of multilingual Internet names, especially multilingual Internet domain names.

-Since early 2000, there has been numerous attempts to offer alternative technical solutions to iDNS, and to commercialise multilingual domain names.
 At least a dozen such solutions are currently available.
-The IETF and the MINC are likely to cooperate on coordinating these efforts.
-They will aim to unite the process of achieving a backward compatible system that preserves the global DNS so that the solution can be universally adopted without breaking down the existing framework that has served the Internet so well in the past.
+With the recent standardisation of IDN by IETF, MINC has announced an Interoperability Testbed for the providers of these various solutions to ensure compatibility with the announced standard.
+This testing will aim to unite the process of achieving a backward compatible system that preserves the global DNS so that the solution can be universally adopted without breaking down the existing framework that has served the Internet so well in the past.
+In addition, various Language Working groups within MINC have submitted policy standards specific to these language to supplement the IETF general standard/ These groups are also preparing to participate in the Interoperability Testbed in the coming months.
+In fact, INFIIT via the MINC Tamil Working Group has already announced its intention to participate in the Testbed and is finalising a first draft of the Tamil Language specific policy/guideline standard.